 We’re lucky enough to live on 40 acres with a quarter mile of ocean frontage.
 The property has a stream that runs through the middle, stands of 200 year old oak trees, massive red pines and extremely fertile soil.
 No two days are ever the same and there are endless opportunities to be creative.
 We garden extensively with native plants, emphasizing those that attract birds and butterflies.
 I can paint signs and buildings any way I choose, we do all our own marketing (for better or worse), create family craft projects and plan meals that we share with many of our guests.

-This is our 22nd summer catering to visitors and we’ve finally reached the point that when something goes wrong, we know the world won’t come crashing down.
+This is our 30th summer catering to visitors and we’ve finally reached the point that when something goes wrong, we know the world won’t come crashing down.
 Our home is set in the middle of a 125 camping sites complete with beach, boardwalk, a playground to make any child bubble, recreation hall for potluck suppers, a supply store and lots of flowers.
 My husband does the hardscaping and I choose the plants.
 Dad comes and goes as he pleases and is our reliable sounding board for advice and planning.
 I run the front office.
 We all tend to the needs of our guests and our roles become well meshed during the summer.
-We all love to cook and eat, so every Saturday night there’s a big lobster bake on the beach.
+We all love to cook and eat, so our Garden Kitchen has become the center of campground life when it’s not filled with musicians.

-My life oscillates between simple and frazzled but never seems to hover in the middle.
-You’re as apt to drive in and find me leading a beach walk as you are to find me behind the computer in the office.
+Our lives oscillates between simple and swirling but we wouldn’t choose any other place to be.
+You’re as apt to drive in and find us leading a beach walk as you are to find us behind the computer in the office.
 If you’ve ever thought you might like to own a campground or work closely with your family…here’s a chance to peek through the windows and see what it’s like.
-Life is never boring at Searsport Shores Ocean Campground and I hope that you enjoy the ride.
+Life is never boring at Searsport Shores Ocean Campground and we hope that you enjoy the ride.
 I’ll try to include photos to fill in the blanks and of course the best thing in the world would be if you stopped by and said hello if you happened to be in Searsport.